 More reading: The Feeding Strategy Every Parent Needs in Their Toolbox, Picky Eating Not Getting Better?
 5 Small Changes That Can Make a Big Difference and The Feeding Obstacle that Trips Parents Up (But Shouldn’t)

-15. Embrace cooking: Parents spend a huge chunk of their time shopping, preparing and serving meals.
+Parents spend a huge chunk of their time shopping, preparing and serving meals.
 As I see it we have a choice.
 We can hate every minute of it or embrace our role as provider.
-For me, 2014 is all about celebrating my role as the family cook (stay tuned for some major help in this area).
+For me, 2014 was all about embracing my role as the family cook resulting in The Family Dinner Solution.

 Whether you have been reading since day one or are new hear to Raise Healthy Eaters, thanks for showing up.
 And if you feel this site has helped you, feel free to share this post in with your friends and family.